 Business continuity plan example

-This business continuity plan example from Santa Cruz Health is designed for different facilities to customize to ensure measures are taken to prepare and pre-position resources to ensure continuity of mission critical services and processes in an event that disrupts normal operations and impacts essential operations of the facility.
+This business continuity plan example from Santa Cruz Health is designed for different facilities to customize to ensure measures are taken to prepare and pre-position resources to ensure continuity of mission critical business functions and processes in an event that disrupts normal operations and impacts essential functions of the facility.
 It is broken down into several sections, including:

 1. General: Describes the purpose of the BCP, as stated above.